By: Nicholas J. Ferraro | March 16, 2023 | Employment Law

 Legally, your meal should start before the end of the fifth hour of your shift.
 Your employer has to provide you with a reasonable opportunity to take a meal break, but you are responsible for taking your own meal breaks.
 This includes when exactly you choose to take a meal break and how much work you choose to do while on break.

 Though there are legal requirements for what rest and meal periods you are allowed to waive, you and your employer can reach other agreements.
 You can volunteer for on-duty or waived meal breaks, ideally with a written agreement.
-This should allow you paid on-duty meal periods in certain circumstances with no legal issues.
+This should allow you to pay on-duty meal periods in certain circumstances with no legal issues.

-No, it is illegal for an employer to refuse your meal break if you are a nonexempt employee.
+No, it is illegal for an employer to refuse your meal break if you are a non-exempt employee.
 Employers who do so are required to pay their employees an extra hour of pay for each day they failed to provide or were denied a meal break.
 This illegal behavior may occur in several ways.
 Your employer may pressure you to finish a break earlier or work during your meal.
 They may also make it impossible for you to take a break by failing to provide proper staffing.

 Actions To Take If You Aren’t Provided Breaks